-If a student drops all courses (or a course that is the only one for which he or she is registered), the student is considered to be withdrawing from the college for that term.
+If a student drops all courses (or a course that is the only one for which he or she is registered), the student is considered to be withdrawing from the College for that term.
 Students who withdraw after the add/drop period must do so by completing an official withdrawal form through the Department of Advising and Counseling: email@example.com or 401-825-2301.

-Leaves of absence are only issued for Health Sciences programs.
+Leaves of absence are issued only for Health Sciences programs.
 Students may request a leave from their program of study by completing a Leave of Absence form available from the department chair of their program.
-The leave of absence does not officially withdraw the student from the college.
-They must complete an official withdrawal form through the Department of Advising and Counseling.
+The leave of absence does not officially withdraw the student from the College.
+Students must complete an official withdrawal form through the Department of Advising and Counseling.
 If a Leave of Absence form is not filed, students may not be readmitted to their program upon returning to CCRI.
 Students whose leave forms are signed by the department chair may be granted a leave of up to two consecutive semesters.

-Students who find it necessary to leave CCRI and who are enrolled in programs other than Health Sciences program do not need to fill out a Leave of Absence form.
+Students who find it necessary to leave CCRI and who are enrolled in programs other than a Health Sciences program do not need to fill out a Leave of Absence form.
 They must, however, officially withdraw from the college.

 Regular class attendance is an essential part of student success in community college life.
 When the number of absences becomes excessive, the privilege of continuing in the course is jeopardized.
 Students are responsible for making up all academic work missed for any reason.